takefumi-yoshii/anycop/README.md

 # anycop👮‍♂️

-This is a tool to visualize "any" inferences included in the project code.
+This is a tool to visualize "any" inferences included in the TypeScript project code.
 Any type comes even if you don't want to.
-No matter how careful you are, once a library has been delivered, it cannot be prevented.
+No matter how careful you are, once some library has been delivered, it cannot be prevented.
 Also, you may get lost in the code when you were in a hurry temporarily.

 Take advantage of this tool to keep type safe code from getting lost or compromised.
 Once the situation is visualized, you can understand the problem and share it with the team.
 It would be great if You had time to work on improving the type safety coverage.